 Lawler Millinery Shop

-The women of Tulare flocked to the popular and stylish millinery shops owned and operated by Mrs. Olive Lawler (Oli).
-Her first shop was in the original Leggett’s Dry Goods Store, located on the north side of the 100 block of East Tulare Ave.
-The building was razed in 1975 to make way for construction of the Tower Square.
+Tulare's women flocked to the famous and stylish millinery shops owned and operated by Mrs. Olive Lawler (Oli).
+Her first shop was in the original Leggett's Dry Goods Store, located on the north side of the 100 block of East Tulare Ave.
+The building was razed in 1975 to make way for the construction of Tower Square.

-When the First National Bank of Tulare (later to become the Bank of Italy, then the Bank of America) first opened for business in its handsome new domed building at the northwest corner of Kern and K Street in the early 1900’s, Mrs. Lawler moved her millinery shop to a space in the north end of that structure.
+When the First National Bank of Tulare first opened for business in its handsome new domed building at the northwest corner of Kern and K Street in the early 1900s, Mrs. Lawler moved her millinery shop to the north end of that structure.

-Mrs. Lawler was the mother of Doris Rogers, wife of Dr. Sherman Rogers, and the grandmother of the late Tulare attorney Sherman Rogers.
-James Lawler died in 1915, Olive in 1957.
+Mrs. Lawler was the mother of Doris Rogers, wife of Dr. Sherman Rogers, and grandmother of the late Tulare attorney Sherman Rogers Jr. James Lawler died in 1915, Olive, in 1957.
 She lived in Tulare as a widow for 42 years.

-Until about 1950, no self-respecting woman would attend church, a wedding or a funeral without hat and gloves.
-The hats were decorated with feathers, plumes, buttons, bows, shells, artificial flowers, and stuffed birds.
+Until about 1950, no self-respecting woman would attend church, a wedding, or a funeral without a hat and gloves.
+She decorated her hats with feathers, plumes, buttons, bows, shells, artificial flowers, and stuffed birds.